 The Idaho Statesman began running investigative stories on auto airbag safety, early childhood education, immunization and workers’ compensation for farm workers.
 It also looked at the demise of major employers, such as Morrison-Knudsen, the global construction and engineering company born in Boise.

-The reporter who has often carried this mantle has been Popkey.
-In 2003, he won the Ted M. Natt First Amendment award from the Pacific Northwest Newspaper Association for his coverage of University Place, the University of Idaho's troubled real estate development in Boise under editor Washburn.
+The reporter who has often carried this mantle was Popkey.
+In 2003, he won the Ted M. Natt First Amendment award from the Pacific Northwest Newspaper Association for his coverage of University Place, the University of Idaho’s troubled real estate development in Boise under editor Washburn.
 In 2007, Gowler assigned Popkey to explore the unsubstantiated reports that Sen. Larry Craig was a homosexual.
-A blogger's allegations had run in newspapers across the nation and the state, but Gowler asked for facts.
+A blogger’s allegations had run in newspapers across the nation and the state, but Gowler asked for facts.
 She gave Popkey four months to investigate; when he was done, he had interviewed men who said they had sex with Craig and offered evidence.
 But Craig was adamant that the men were lying.

 Gowler held the story, wanting better evidence before making such explosive claims.
 When news broke that Craig had pleaded guilty to disorderly conduct after being charged with soliciting an undercover officer for sex in a Minnesota airport bathroom, the Statesman published Popkey’s story.
 It was one of three Pulitzer Prize finalists in breaking news.

 Sports also had grown into big news in the 1990s, with the arrival of the Steelheads hockey team, the rebuilding of the Boise State Broncos and the arrival on the scene of Kristin Armstrong, a young cyclist from the University of Idaho who qualified for the Olympic Trials in 1999.
 Boise State University’s football program was gaining national respect, beating Top 10 teams and going undefeated.